-WRI currently holds a Metro-issued franchise1 to operate a local transfer station authorized to receive 70,000 tons of putrescible waste per year.
-On August 10, 2012, WRI submitted to Metro an application seeking to renew its NSL with a tonnage authorization of 70,000 tons per calendar year - which is the same tonnage authorization stipulated in the facility's franchise.
-Resolution No. 12-4389 would renew that NSL to WRI and allow continued delivery of Metro-area putrescible waste to Riverbend through 2014.
+Pride currently holds a Metro-issued franchise1 to operate a local transfer station authorized to receive 70,000 tons of putrescible waste per year.
+On August 30, 2012, Pride submitted to Metro an application seeking to renew its NSL with a tonnage authorization of 70,000 tons per calendar year - which is the same tonnage authorization stipulated in the facility's franchise for 2013.
+Resolution No. 12-4389 would renew that NSL to Pride and allow continued delivery of Metro-area putrescible waste to Riverbend through 2014.

-In November 2010, the Metro Council granted WRI an NSL2 to deliver a maximum of 70,000 tons per calendar year of putrescible waste to Riverbend for disposal.
+In November 2010, the Metro Council granted Pride an NSL2 to deliver a maximum of 70,000 tons per calendar year of putrescible waste to Riverbend for disposal.
 The term of the NSL commenced on January 1, 2011 and expires on December 31, 2012.
-WRI delivered about 22,000 tons of putrescible waste to Riverbend during calendar year 2011 and about 16,000 tons to the landfill between January and September 2012.
+In July 2012, Metro amended the NSL3 to increase the annual tonnage authorization by 3,500 tons (up to 73,500 tons) only for calendar year 2012.
+The NSL was amended in order to align its tonnage authorization with that of Pride's franchise4.
+Pride delivered about 63,000 tons of putrescible waste to Riverbend during calendar year 2011 and about 51,000 tons to the landfill between January and September 2012.